CUBigDataClass/funul/Heat_Map/README.md

 # Front End Documentation
 The front end of Funul.io is hosted on a t2.micro EC2 instance of AWS running a flask server.
+Currently at peak times CPU utilization is at around 5%.

 ## Dependencies
 All of the dependencies can be found in requirements.txt, and you should be able to install all of the dependencies by running